 This story was published on 30 April 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The recruitment market in Hobart is strengthening, according to research conducted by the Department of Jobs and Small Business.

 The Department monitors recruitment conditions through the Survey of Employers’ Recruitment Experiences to find out about the health of the jobs market.
 In 2017, the Department collected information on recruitment conditions in capital cities.

 Information on a range of recruitment indicators such as the number of vacancies advertised and filled, applicant numbers, and employers’ recruitment expectations was collected.

 Recruitment conditions improved significantly in Hobart in 2017, with 29% of employers increasing staff numbers in the past 12 months - the highest proportion since 2011 and above the average for all capital cities.